ednoram/pokedex-react/README.md

 # Pokédex

-This is a React app that shows pokemons (API: [pokeapi.co](https://www.pokeapi.co)) in a list with some information about them.
+This is a React app that shows pokemons from API ([pokeapi.co](https://www.pokeapi.co)) in a list with some information about them.

 ## Features